AmelBekrich/java-spring-database-car-finder/README.md

   - Load cars from a database
   - Add new cars to the database
   - Display results in a table on a web page
-  - Display current number of loaded cars in the table
+  - Display the current number of loaded cars in the table
   - Sorting cars by price, year, consumption

 ## Technologies